 2. Define your marketing campaign strategy

 After your goals are clear, you need to outline your strategy.
 The main question is how to achieve your goals while using up as few resources as possible.
-Marketing project management tools can help you during your entire marketing campaign strategy.
+Project management tools can help you during your entire marketing campaign strategy.

 The following points need to be considered: